saltyorg/docs/docs/advanced/your-own-containers.md

 docker compose -f /path/to/something.yml up -d
 ```

-Remember to create the `APPNAME.domain.tld` subdomain at Cloudflare [or wherever your DNS is] and create the required `/opt/APPNAME` directory tree prior to running that command.
+Remember to create the `xAPP_NAMEx.domain.tld` subdomain at Cloudflare [or wherever your DNS is] and create the required `/opt/xAPP_NAMEx` directory tree prior to running that command.